Klosmi/html-basics/JS-basic.md

 it is en element on the top of the element tree structure:
 *it is the top of a folder for everything*
 *it's the root of the tree*
- - typeing `document` on the console gives us:
+ - write `document` on the console and it gives us:
    - eg.:
       *the representation of the HTML*
       ```